 BriForum London is this week, and because it's our conference, you can imagine the Brian Madden team is pretty excited (and busy).
-I'm looking forward to sessions about optimizing platforms for VDI, demystifying Microsoft VDI licensing
+I'm looking forward to sessions about optimizing platforms for VDI, demystifying Microsoft VDI licensing and more great stuff.

 It's our eleventh show overall and second in London.
 We started BriForum after years of going to vendor-sponsored shows like Citrix Synergy that focused on a single line of products.
 We began thinking about doing our own conference with sessions by experts we were talking to about the real-world things they were doing, not just what one company was up to.

 So, in 2005, we started our own show in Washington, D.C.
 Back then, Citrix Synergy was called Citrix iForum, which -- combined with a few beers -- is how we came up with the name BriForum.
 The first show was two days and delivered a dizzying amount of technical information.
 Nowadays, we have two shows in different cities.
 This week is a two-day show in London, and from July 24 to 26, we'll have a three-day show in Chicago.

 We'll announce the Chicago sessions in a few weeks, but for the London show, here's what's exciting to me:

 Insider's guide to virtualization: A virtual reality check